-Short for Hypertext Access, when a .htaccess file is present in a directory Apache will load this file and any applicable rules that are defined in the file.
-A good example of a rule addition that would be placed in your .htaccess file would be a 301 redirect.
+Short for Hypertext Access, when a .htaccess file is present in a directory, Apache will load this file and any applicable rules defined in the file.
+A good example of a rule addition placed in your .htaccess file would be a 301 redirect.

-It is also important to note that the location of this file is very important, as it not only affects the main directory that it is in. but also all sub directories in a recursive manner.
+It is also important to note that the location of this file is critical, as it affects the main directory that it is in and all subdirectories recursively.

-By default Hostwind’s Shared, Business, Reseller, and White Label Reseller hosting accounts allow for the use of .htaccess files.
-Rules applied through this file are specific to the site you create it for and cannot override any root level web server rules in shared hosting.
+By default, Hostwind's Shared, Business, Reseller, and White Label Reseller hosting accounts allow for the use of .htaccess files.
+Rules applied through this file are specific to the site you create and cannot override any root-level webserver rules in shared hosting.

-If you’re on a Cloud VPS or Dedicated Server you should have full access to modify any setting that is available via a .htaccess file.
-To ensure that you can utilize a .htaccess file on a Cloud or dedicated server you’ll need to edit the Apache configuration file and change the option AllowOverride from None to All.
+If you're on a Cloud VPS or Dedicated Server, you should have full access to modify any available setting via a .htaccess file.
+To ensure that you can utilize a .htaccess file on a Cloud or dedicated server, you'll need to edit the Apache configuration file and change the option AllowOverride from None to All.
 It should look similar to the following example:

-Once you have made this change you’ll then need to restart Apache, how this is done will depend on your Linux distro.
-There are many different directives that you can utilize with an .htaccess file.
+Once you have made this change, you'll then need to restart Apache.
+How this is done will depend on your Linux distro.
+There are many different directives that you can utilize with a .htaccess file.

-If you’d like to learn how to create a .htaccess file or you’re curious how to edit an already existing .htaccess file, please review the following article, Creating and editing an .htaccess file.
+If you'd like to learn how to create a .htaccess file or you're curious how to edit an already existing .htaccess file, please review the following article, Creating and editing a .htaccess file.

-As always, if you have any further questions or need for assistance , please feel free to contact our 24/7 Live Chat and we’ll be happy to help you.
+As always, if you have any further questions or need assistance, please feel free to contact our 24/7 Live Chat, and we'll be happy to help you.

 Written by Michael Brower / June 22, 2017